Kurt Feldman: Producing, mixing, and composing

 Since the Depreciation Guild's first release, Feldman has established his role as both composer and producer.
 Although he departed from the Pains of Being Pure at Heart in 2013, Feldman continued contributing to the band's studio releases which were credited on their albums, The Echo of Pleasure (2017) and Full Moon Fever (2018).
 He also actively teamed up with other artists such as Anamanaguchi, Chairlift, Kristin Kontrol, Samantha Urbani, and DIIV, helping for production, mixing, engineering and/or additional instrument needs.

 Feldman is currently working as the sound design director at a sound branding agency Listen, as well as a video game composer.
 Under his real name, he has released several collections of VGM songs: Precise Works Ideal Selection, Vol. 001: TileWild (2010), Precise Works Ideal Selection, Vol. 002: StarLicker (2013), and Insert Credit (2021).
 His latest VGM works have been featured on games such as Slipstream (2024) and Demonschool (2025).

 Influences

-Feldman has expressed his love for 80s music artists such as Scritti Politti, Prefab Sprout, Talk Talk, Tears for Fears, and Gangway.
-He is also a big fan of 80s J-pop artists such as Yellow Magic Orchestra.
-He has cited Cocteau Twins and Pale Saints that influenced the music he made with the Depreciation Guild.
+Feldman has drawn inspiration from 1980s and early 90s music artists such as Scritti Politti, Talk Talk, Tears for Fears, Gangway, Cocteau Twins, Pale Saints, Orchestral Manoeuvres in the Dark and Prefab Sprout.
+The contrasting male/female vocals of Prefab Sprout were used as a reference on Ice Choir's "Everything Is Spoilt by Use" (from Afar, 2012).
+Feldman is also a fan of 80s J-pop artists such as Yellow Magic Orchestra.